Climate and Average Weather Year Round in Pittsburgh Pennsylvania, United States

-The windier part of the year lasts for 5.4 months, from November 13 to April 27, with average wind speeds of more than 4.9 miles per hour.
-The windiest day of the year is February 2, with an average hourly wind speed of 6.5 miles per hour.
+The windier part of the year lasts for 5.4 months, from November 14 to April 28, with average wind speeds of more than 4.9 miles per hour.
+The windiest month of the year in Pittsburgh is February, with an average hourly wind speed of 6.5 miles per hour.

-The calmer time of year lasts for 6.6 months, from April 27 to November 13.
-The calmest day of the year is August 3, with an average hourly wind speed of 3.4 miles per hour.
+The calmer time of year lasts for 6.6 months, from April 28 to November 14.
+The calmest month of the year in Pittsburgh is August, with an average hourly wind speed of 3.4 miles per hour.

 The predominant average hourly wind direction in Pittsburgh varies throughout the year.

 The wind is most often from the south for 1.1 months, from September 2 to October 4, with a peak percentage of 33% on September 24.
 The wind is most often from the west for 11 months, from October 4 to September 2, with a peak percentage of 48% on January 1.

 To characterize how pleasant the weather is in Pittsburgh throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Pittsburgh for general outdoor tourist activities is from mid June to mid September, with a peak score in the last week of August.

 Tourism Score in Pittsburgh